Therapeutic: antiacne agents

 Assess peripheral edema using girth measurements, volume displacement, and measurement of pitting edema (See Appendix N).
 Report increased swelling in feet and ankles or a sudden increase in body weight due to fluid retention.

 Remind patient about the risk of birth defects, and that pregnancy must be avoided when using this medication.
 Instruct patient to consult physician about adequate forms of contraception, and remind patient that adherence to contraceptive strategies is essential.

 Advise patient about the likelihood of vision problems, including eye inflammation, blurred vision, and decreased night vision.
 Instruct patient to report severe or unexpected vision disturbances.

 Advise patient about the likelihood of GI reactions such as nausea, vomiting, abdominal pain, and a change in appetite.
-Instruct patient to report severe or prolonged GI problems, signs of liver toxicity (yellow skin or eyes, abdominal ...
+Instruct patient to report severe or prolonged GI problems, signs ...